-One of every three children and adolescents in the U.S. today is either overweight or obese.
+One of every three children and adolescents in the United States today is either overweight or obese.
 If you are an adolescent struggling with excess weight, you are not alone.

 Weight management options include both medical and surgical pathways.
-The medical pathway is through Hasbro Children’s Hospital’s adolescent weight management program, CHANGES (Creating Healthy Attitudes, Nutrition Goals and Exercise Strength).
-If the medical pathway is not a good fit, you may be recommended as a candidate for bariatric surgery.
+If you have previously tried a medical weight loss program or nutritional counseling and it was not a good fit, you may be recommended as a candidate for bariatric surgery.

 Frequently Asked Questions